 Calculations: To generate the emission factors in Table 6, the weight of a 500-sheet package was first determined for each paper size.
-This weight and the PCR content were then entered into the Paper Calculator and the resulting estimate of GHG emissions was converted from lbs to kg CO2e.
+This weight (in metric tons) and the PCR content were then entered into the Paper Calculator and the resulting estimate of GHG emissions was converted from lbs to kg CO2e.
 Emission factors for other PCR contents (e.g., 85 percent) can be interpolated by averaging between the values shown.

-It should be noted that, unlike the other PSO emission factors documented here, the entries in Table 6 are lifecycle emission factors.37
+It should be noted that, unlike the other emission factors within this document, the entries in Table 6 are lifecycle emission factors.
+40